 In recent years, as low carb and ketogenic diets have taken off in popularity, so too has the practice of carb cycling.
-As the name implies, carb cycling involves an off-and-on approach to your carbohydrate intake.
+As the name implies, carb cycling involves an on-again-off-again approach to your carbohydrate intake.

-Initially developed with high-level athletes in mind, carb cycling is now popular amongst fitness enthusiasts across the world.
-But there’s a lot more to carb cycling than just simply going up and down with your carbohydrate consumption.
-In fact, there is a real science behind the art of regularly altering your carb intake.
+Initially developed with top-level athletes in mind, carb cycling has now become popular amongst fitness enthusiasts across the world.
+But there’s a lot more to carb cycling than just simply altering your carbohydrate consumption — in fact, there is a real science to it.

 What is Carb Cycling and How Does it Work?